jaxa/space_ros_turtlebot3_demo/README.md

 ### TurtleBot3 - OpenCR Setup

-Connect the OpenCR to the Raspberry Pi and install the necessary firmware using the following commands:
+Connect the OpenCR to the Raspberry Pi and install the necessary firmware:

 ```
 $ sudo dpkg --add-architecture armhf